Aliya Whiteley: Awards

-Whiteley’s short story "Green River" was awarded second place in the 2012 British Fantasy Society Short Story Competition.
+Whiteley's short story "Green River" was awarded second place in the 2012 British Fantasy Society Short Story Competition.
 Her novel The Loosening Skin was nominated for a British Fantasy Award in 2019.

 Whiteley's Jelly Park won the Drabblecast 2007 People's Choice Award for best short story.

+Three Eight One was the winner of the BSFA Award for Best Novel in 2025.